This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 24. Syracuse University

-Syracuse University’s Newhouse School of Public Communications offers a Master of Science (MS) degree program in Communications with an academic emphasis in Journalism Innovation that ranks as one of New York’s most innovative and leading online Masters in Journalism degree programs.
+Syracuse University’s Newhouse School of Public Communications offers a Master of Science (MS) degree program in Communications with an academic emphasis in Journalism Innovation that ranks as one of New York’s most innovative and leading online Masters in Journalism programs.
 This online journalism master’s degree program includes nine classes, two immersions, and one capstone project to meet SU’s criteria for graduation.
 Degree candidates can complete Syracuse University’s Masters in Journalism online degree program in less than 18 months.
 Core classes include media law, multimedia storytelling, and social media for public communicators, to name a few.

 Highlight: Syracuse University’s alumni include an impressive list of Nobel Prize laureates, Pulitzer Price recipients, Rhodes Scholars, and Olympic medalists.